What You Need To Know

 If an investor owns more than four units in their name and they are experiencing obstacles due to limitations on conforming loans, then a non-recourse loan might be a suitable option for them.

 NASB’s Good Neighbor Program

-NASB is actively involved in a community program which they call the Good Neighbor Home Loan Program.
-It is a loan program which targets low-to moderate-income borrowers, and/or borrowers who live in low-to moderate-income areas in and around Kansas City, Missouri.
+NASB is actively involved in a community program that they call the Good Neighbor Home Loan Program.
+It is a loan program that targets low-to-moderate-income borrowers, and/or borrowers who live in low-to-moderate-income areas in and around Kansas City, Missouri.

 The Good Neighbor program makes loans available in order to purchase or refinance a home, and the loans can be used for either owner-occupied or investment properties.
 NASB charges no lender fees and they also provide assistance with closing costs.
 To qualify, a borrower must have a minimum credit score of 580.

 NASB is a fully accredited company with the Better Business Bureau and maintains an A+ rating with that organization.

 The Federal Savings Bank supervises NASB and annually conducts on-site examinations to ensure safety, soundness, and compliance.
 These examinations also guarantee that the bank is in full compliance with all applicable laws and regulations governing financial services.